SystemsGenetics/kube-runner/README.md

 kubectl config view
 ```

-Before you deploy a KINC pod, create a directory with the following:
+Before you deploy a pod, create a directory with the following:
 1. A script named `command.sh` that you want to run on each container
 2. Any data files that are to be copied to each container

-Deploy a KINC pod:
+Deploy a pod:
 ```
 ./deploy.sh [num-containers] [data-dir]
 ```